 264. Who was the principal author of the Augsburg Confession of 1530?
 Philipp Melanchthon

 265. How old was Luther when he died?
 63

 A buzzer system is used to determine who buzzed in first.
 Players are given 30 seconds to answer the question.
 Points are given for correct answers.
 Points are subtracted for incorrect answers.
 When answered incorrectly, the opposing team is given the opportunity to answer the question.
 Each question is either worth 10, 20, or 30 points, depending on its difficulty.

-Our Jr. Lutheran team will get together on a weekly basis to practice.
+Our Jr. Lutheran team meets on Sundays at 3:00 p.m. to practice.

 Talk to Pastor Schmidt if you have any questions.